Insight by: Norman McCord, Senior Manager

 A floor check is DCAA’s method of “…verifying the existence of employees…” and determining whether adequate timekeeping practices and controls related to timekeeping are in place and working properly.
 The purpose is to ensure that employees are at work, performing the assigned job classification and time (labor) charged to the proper cost objective.

 Two Quick Ways to Fail

 DCAA Timekeeping Requirements

+It doesn’t matter what sector you specialize in, if there are any complications with compliance when they go for their yearly DCAA audit, then all bets are off!
 No written timekeeping policy and procedure is considered a significant timekeeping deficiency.
 If the policy and procedures are not in writing, it cannot be assumed that employees will comply.

 DCAA will audit training content and documented attendance.
 DCAA’s position, as in other cost accounting practices, is that “if it isn’t documented, it didn’t happen.”

 In the current environment with an increase in Work at Home (WAH) employees, will DCAA conduct virtual floor checks?
 It is possible, but this approach has its own set of challenges.